savage13/sac/doc.md

 **Return:** Cross correlation function, length: nf + ng - 1

-If the signals are not the same length, then find the longest signal, make both signals that length by filling the remainder with zeros (pad at the end) and then run them through crscor
+If the signals are not the same length, pad the shorter-length signal with zeros to the same length as the longer-length signal

 **Examples**